microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge01.md

-# Challenge 1: Prepare your auto-generated FHIR data and FHIR Server
+# Challenge 1: Extract, transform and load patient data

 [< Previous Challenge](./Challenge00.md) - **[Home](../readme.md)** - [Next Challenge>](./Challenge02.md)

 ## Introduction

-**Goal**
-Build a patient search react application with a serverless backend in 24 hours.
+In this challenge, you will extract patient data from Electronic Health Record (EHR) systems and load to FHIR Server.
+Note: For this hack, you will auto-generate test FHIR patient data and load them to the FHIR Server.

 ## Description

-   - Develop a serverless function to auto-generate your FHIR patient data.
-Sample NodeJS code snippet to be provided.
    - Provision Azure API for FHIR service in Azure for data ingestion
+   - Develop a serverless function to auto-generate test FHIR patient data and load them into FHIR Server.
+Note: Sample NodeJS code snippet to be provided.

 ## Success Criteria

+   - Standup Azure API for FHIR managed service in Azure.
    - Auto generated test patient data in FHIR-based format.
-   - Standup Azure API for FHIR managed service in Azure.
+   - Load FHIR patient data into FHIR Server

 ## Learning Resources